 02 of 13

-Black and off-white make a stark contrast in this bathroom by Dowling Kimm Studios.
-The large mirror with a wide, black frame serves as a central focal point for an otherwise neutral and understated decor.
-The wall-mounted sink appears very light and airy, and that lightness is balanced by the heavier shadow of the mirror.Continue to 3 of 13 below.
+Bold mirrors, like the one used in this bathroom by Dowling Kimm Studios are best used in spaces where they will be the main focal point.
+Here, the black frame contrasts the off-white palette and makes a statement in an otherwise neutral decor.
+The wall-mounted sink appears light and airy balanced by the heavier shadow of the mirror.Continue to 3 of 13 below.

 03 of 13